Talkeetna, Alaska: In popular culture

-The town of Talkeetna was mentioned in Travel Channel's Man v.
+Talkeetna was mentioned in Travel Channel's Man v.
 Food.
-In season 2 episode 16, the host travels to the Roadhouse, a restaurant in Talkeetna, to sample their unique breakfast dishes.
+In season 2 episode 16, the host travels to the Roadhouse, a Talkeetna restaurant, to sample its breakfast dishes.
 Also featured is West Rib Pub & Cafe.

-The town of Cicely from the television series Northern Exposure has been said that it could be patterned after Talkeetna by a journalist, but it has not been confirmed by any cast member.
-Filming actually took place in Roslyn, Washington.
+According to a journalist, the town Cicely from the TV series Northern Exposure could have been based on Talkeetna, but no one from the show has confirmed that.
+Filming took place in Roslyn, Washington.

 Talkeetna features heavily in Railroad Alaska on Discovery Channel.
-The show has three seasons and deals with the lives of people who work the railway, and off-the-grid residents who depend on the railroad for supplies and access to medical facilities.
+The show has three seasons and deals with the lives of people who work the railway and off-the-grid residents who depend on the railroad for supplies and access to medical facilities.